His Heart Will Go On

 Back in 2006, Winger had contended that his exclusion from the exercise yard caused him “physical illness, depression, and panic attacks.”

 Court papers noted that intent is essential for liability under the Eighth Amendment and there was no indication of malice toward Winger and no evidence the exercise restrictions caused his alleged psychological problems.

 In 2013, a Chicago U.S. Court of Appeals affirmed a lower court ruling that defeated Winger’s suit.
 That seems to be the last of Winger’s efforts to shake things up from his home in a maximum security institution.

 Professor’s insight.
 In other Winger-related news, I stumbled upon some interesting academic research online that suggested that, in some ways, Mark Winger’s case was typical of husbands who kill.

-In “Monstrous Arrogance: Husbands Who Choose Murder Over Divorce,” a 2008 research paper on the University at Albany website, the author, Davidson College professor Cynthia Lewis, identifies a number of ways in which Mark Winger’s actions after the crime fit a typical pattern.
+In “Monstrous Arrogance: Husbands Who Choose Murder Over Divorce,” a 2008 research paper on the University at Albany website, Davidson College professor Cynthia Lewis identifies a number of ways in which Mark Winger’s actions after the crime fit a typical pattern.
 Winger: